wechat-miniprogram/glass-easel-devtools/README.md

 While development, run `npm run dev` instead.

 When developing the agent and the panel, the standalone environment is more convinient.

+Shortcut scripts: `npm run dev` in the project root do all development builds above and keep watching.